 Going green at the office means more than simply buying a few pot plants or recycling paper.
 Potentially toxic pollutants are in seemingly innocuous products such as the dishwashing liquid or the air freshener found in most businesses.
 A scan of the ingredients on the label of most cleaning products reads like a chemistry formula – because it is.
 Our employees are protected from inhaling tobacco smoke and other harmful substances because of health and safety regulations but cleaning products are not regulated.

-Since 1950, at least 70,000 new chemical compounds have been invented and dispersed into ours.
-1*
+“since 1950, at least 70,000 new chemical compounds have been invented and dispersed into our environment” and only a small portion of these chemicals have been tested for toxicity to humans 1*

 1 out of every 3 chemical cleaning products contains ingredients known to cause human health or environmental problems.
 2*